mentalmove/KnightProblem/README.md

 All cells are instances of the same idea.
 (Not to be confused with neural network solutions where the emphasis is on the possible moves.)

+Finding a closed tour is implemented as repair algorithm, using an unclosed tour as base.
+It repeatedly seeks for *Find a solution that is at least not worse than the actual one*.